Monday - Wed, 9:30am-6pm

-Students may contact the Academic Support Coordinator directly to make an appointment for library services, research assistance, writing support, academic coaching, workshops, and more.
+Students may contact the Assistant Director directly to make an appointment for library services, research assistance, writing support, academic coaching, workshops, and more.

-Students may contact the Academic Support Coordinator directly to schedule an appointment for writing support.
+Students may contact the Assistant Director directly to schedule an appointment for writing support.
 From brainstorming to polishing the final draft, we will assist at any stage in the writing process.
 Whether you are working on a PowerPoint presentation, a resume, a term paper, or an annotated bibliography in APA style, we are happy to help with any type of writing project.

-Students, faculty, and staff may order books and other print materials from Cook Library to be delivered to our building in Harford County.
-If you’d like assistance navigating the library’s abundant resources as you work on your paper topic, please feel welcome to schedule a research consultation with the Academic Support Coordinator.
+Students, faculty, and staff may order books and other print materials to be delivered to our building in Harford County.
+Please select "TU Northeastern" in the drop-down menu.
+If you’d like assistance navigating the library’s abundant resources as you work on your paper topic, please feel welcome to schedule a research consultation with the Assistant Director.